15 Best Family Hotels in Seville, Spain

 Located on the high-speed rail line between Seville and Cordoba, Camona has a wealth of history dating back to the Phoenicians.

-Jerez de la Frontera is the home of sherry and famous for its world-renowned riding school and raceway.
+Jerez de la Frontera is the home of sherry and is famous for its world-renowned riding school and raceway.
 Read more about things to do in Jerez, Spain here.

 These two towns are typical Spanish Pueblos Blancos (white villages) and can easily be visited on a day trip either by car or a guided excursion.